Map - Chad (Republic of Chad)

 Flag of Chad

 Chad has several regions: a desert zone in the north, an arid Sahelian belt in the centre and a more fertile Sudanian Savanna zone in the south.
-Lake Chad, after which the country is named, is the largest wetland in Chad and the second-largest in Africa.
-The capital N'Djamena is the largest city.
+Lake Chad, after which the country is named, is the second-largest wetland in Africa.
 Chad's official languages are Arabic and French.
-Chad is home to over 200 different ethnic and linguistic groups.
-The most popular religion of Chad is Islam (at 55%), followed by Christianity (at 40%).
+It is home to over 200 different ethnic and linguistic groups.
+Islam (55.1%) and Christianity (41.1%) are the main religions practiced in Chad.

 Beginning in the 7th millennium BC, human populations moved into the Chadian basin in great numbers.
 By the end of the 1st millennium AD, a series of states and empires had risen and fallen in Chad's Sahelian strip, each focused on controlling the trans-Saharan trade routes that passed through the region.
 France conquered the territory by 1920 and incorporated it as part of French Equatorial Africa.
 In 1960, Chad obtained independence under the leadership of François Tombalbaye.
 Resentment towards his policies in the Muslim north culminated in the eruption of a long-lasting civil war in 1965.
-In 1979 the rebels conquered the capital and put an end to the south's hegemony.
-However, the rebel commanders fought amongst themselves until Hissène Habré defeated his rivals.
-He was overthrown in 1990 by his general Idriss Déby.
-Since 2003 the Darfur crisis in Sudan has spilt over the border and destabilised the nation, with hundreds of thousands of Sudanese refugees living in and around camps in eastern Chad.
-An uneven inclusion into the global political economy as a site for colonial resource extraction (primarily cotton and crude oil), a global economic system that does not promote nor encourage the development of Chadian industrialization, and the failure to support local agricultural production has meant that the majority of Chadians live in daily uncertainty and hunger.
+In 1979 the rebels conquered the capital and put an end to the South's hegemony.
+The rebel commanders then fought amongst themselves until Hissène Habré defeated his rivals.
+The Chadian–Libyan conflict erupted in 1978 by the Libyan invasion which stopped in 1987 with a French military intervention (Operation Épervier).
+Hissène Habré was overthrown in turn in 1990 by his general Idriss Déby.
+With French support, a modernization of the Chad National Army was initiated in 1991.
+From 2003, the Darfur crisis in Sudan spilt over the border and destabilised the nation.
+Already poor, the nation and people struggled to accommodate the hundreds of thousands of Sudanese refugees who live in and around camps in eastern Chad.

-In the 7th millennium BC, ecological conditions in the northern half of Chadian territory favored human settlement, and the region experienced a strong population increase.
+In the 7th millennium BC, ecological conditions in the northern half of Chadian territory favored human settlement, and its population increased considerably.
 Some of the most important African archaeological sites are found in Chad, mainly in the Borkou-Ennedi-Tibesti Region; some date to earlier than 2000 BC.

 For more than 2,000 years, the Chadian Basin has been inhabited by agricultural and sedentary people.
 The region became a crossroads of civilizations.
-The earliest of these were the legendary Sao, descendants of the Hyksos who conquered Ancient Egypt known for skills in designing weapons and artifacts, they are also known for their oral histories.
-After a century of rule, the Sao fell to the Kanem Empire, the first and longest-lasting of the empires that developed in Chad's Sahelian strip by the end of the 1st millennium AD.
-Two other states in the region, Sultanate of Bagirmi and Wadai Empire emerged in the 16th and 17th centuries.
+The earliest of these was the legendary Sao, known from artifacts and oral histories.
+The Sao fell to the Kanem Empire, the first and longest-lasting of the empires that developed in Chad's Sahelian strip by the end of the 1st millennium AD.
+Two other states in the region, Sultanate of Bagirmi and Wadai Empire, emerged in the 16th and 17th centuries.
 The power of Kanem and its successors was based on control of the trans-Saharan trade routes that passed through the region.
 These states, at least tacitly Muslim, never extended their control to the southern grasslands except to raid for slaves.
 In Kanem, about a third of the population were slaves.

 French colonial expansion led to the creation of the Territoire Militaire des Pays et Protectorats du Tchad in 1900.
 By 1920, France had secured full control of the colony and incorporated it as part of French Equatorial Africa.
 French rule in Chad was characterised by an absence of policies to unify the territory and sluggish modernisation compared to other French colonies.